Since 2000, the Crimson Tide and Tigers have combined to win nine SEC championships and seven national titles

 Tuscaloosa, Ala. — Nov.
 5, 2011

 LSU was No. 1, Alabama was No. 2, both teams were undefeated.
 In what would be a game of attrition, neither team scored a touchdown and Alabama missed three field goals in regulation.
 LSU tied the game with a field goal early in the fourth quarter and the two teams traded field position for the remainder of the period.
 The second half ended with both teams tied at six and Alabama got the ball first in overtime.
 A substitution penalty and sack put the Crimson Tide back on their 35-yard line, where kicker Cade Foster attempted a 52-yard field goal and missed.
 The Tigers then took the ball inside Alabama’s 10-yard line and Drew Alleman booted the game-winning field goal.
-Two months later, LSU and Alabama met again in the Sugar Bowl in the BCS National Championship Game.
+Two months later, LSU and Alabama met again in the BCS National Championship Game.
 This time, the Crimson Tide won 21-0.
 Nevertheless, the regular season game was the more classic of the two matchups and more importantly, it gave us this.

 3. Alabama 21, LSU 20